 The Switch OLED’s resolution remains at 1280×720, but despite the undoubtedly disappointing lack of a bump in that department, the move to OLED is still a big upgrade for those who care about visuals.
 The watercolour painting in motion that is The Legend of Zelda: Breath of the Wild and its upcoming sequel will look absolutely sumptuous on an OLED.

 Nintendo says the Switch OLED features ‘enhanced audio’ from the console’s speakers, and they’re definitely noticeably louder and more detailed.
 If you’d still rather use headphones, Nintendo finally enabled Bluetooth support for all its Nintendo Switch models (including the OLED) last month.
 Not being able to use your wireless cans with the original Switch was a big letdown and felt outdated back in 2017.
 And while a number of brands have released Switch headsets with USC-C dongles that enable wireless connectivity, it’s much easier now you can pair any old pair of Sonys or Boses that you might have lying around.

 Power: Same as it ever was

 What’s the difference?
 Short answer: nothing.
-Despite all the talk about a 4K-ready Switch Pro being on the horizon, the Switch OLED will have the same customised Nvidia Tegra X1 as its predecessor, the same 4GB of RAM, and the same max 1920×1080 at 60fps performance when docked.
+Despite all the talk about a 4K-ready Switch Pro being on the horizon, the Switch OLED will have the same customised Nvidia Tegra X1 as its predecessor.
+It also has the same 4GB of RAM, and the same max 1920×1080 at 60fps performance when docked.
 There’s no 4K upscaling of any sort going on here.
 In handheld mode, meanwhile, 720p remains the best you can expect resolution-wise.

 Power-hungry Nintendo gamers were definitely expecting more and, while we can see how it might be tricky for Nintendo to develop games that run well on a 4K top-tier model , it does feel like a missed opportunity.